Reverse Pivot in Golf? Try These 6 Proven Ways & Drills to Fix It

 With a reverse pivot, you’ll move your weight onto the lead side on the backswing and the trail side on the downswing.
 It’s the opposite of what you want to do.

-Check to make sure your hips have pivoted and turned.
+- Check Your Hips: Ensure your hips have pivoted and turned fully.

 Maintain a Steady Head Position